 Three general approaches are used for improving indoor air quality, including (i) reducing sources of indoor air pollution, (ii) dilution ventilation, and (iii) air cleaning.
 Air cleaners are broadly used to reduce contaminant concentrations in buildings.
 Different technologies are employed to target different types of indoor air contaminants, such as media filtration for removing particles, sorbents for reducing the indoor concentration of organic and inorganic gas-phase pollutants, and ultraviolet germicidal irradiation (UVGI) for inactivating bio-aerosols and microorganisms.
 Therefore, an air cleaner would be able to remove, clean, or disinfect a specific type or combination of air contaminants (e.g., particles, gaseous contaminants, or microbial contaminants), depending on the types of technologies used.

 Air cleaners relying on media filtration are commercially available and commonly used for reducing the concentration of airborne particulate matter from a variety of sources and in a wide range of sizes in residential, commercial, and industrial environments.
 Particulate matter is known to cause a range of health effects, including irregular heartbeat; decreased lung function; asthma symptom exacerbation; various respiratory symptoms, including coughing, irritation, and difficulty breathing; and decreased cognitive function.
 Studies that examined particle filtration interventions reported improvements in objective health outcomes and subjective health symptoms, such as asthma and allergy symptoms, once portable air cleaners were used.
 Even for those without such underlying health concerns, portable air cleaners can be used daily to reduce adverse respiratory health effects by lowering the indoor concentrations of particulate matter that result from regular activities.
 For example, cooking generates large amounts of airborne particles, which is especially problematic if one does not have or operate a directly-exhausting range hood.
 A portable air cleaner can be an effective tool to lower particle concentrations and improve health outcomes, while still engaging in regular activities, such as cooking.
 Moreover, residential heating, ventilation, and air conditioning (HVAC) systems typically operate for a small fraction of the day (a 2018 study found a median runtime of 18%), so even if your building has an HVAC system with filtration, you’ll only be receiving the filtration benefit for a small fraction of the time (i.e., when the system is running).
 A portable air cleaner allows you to decouple from the central HVAC system and provide targeted on-demand air cleaning in the most regularly occupied spaces.
 Moving beyond everyday considerations to more extreme scenarios, portable air cleaners can be an effective layer of defense against transmission of airborne infectious diseases, such as coronavirus disease 2019 (COVID-19), in indoor environments, and against extreme weather events, such as wildfires, which are a growing threat and health concern.
-If you’re particularly concerned about COVID-19, please refer to our 2020 article that discusses portable air cleaner considerations with respect to COVID-19 and the Harvard-CU Boulder Portable Air Cleaner Calculator for Schools.
 Herein, we’ll discuss the basics of air cleaners and how you can make your own portable air cleaner and improve the effectiveness of it.

 Portable air cleaner performance is commonly reported as a Clean Air Delivery Rate (CADR) in cubic feet per minute (cfm).
 The CADR is the product of 1) single-pass filtration efficiency (i.e., the fraction of airborne particles removed by the filter as air passes through it once) and 2) the airflow rate passing though the filter area.
 This means that the CADR can be improved with higher efficiency filters and/or a higher airflow rate.
 A higher CADR means more particles can be removed from the air, or in other words, a better air cleaning effectiveness.
 When purchasing a commercially available/off-the-shelf portable air cleaner, the rated CADRs can be compared among units.
 If building your own do-it-yourself (DIY) portable air cleaner, there are many steps that you can take to increase the CADR.